pexus/PerfLog/README.md

 ---------------------------

 Pexus PerfLogg uses standard J2EE APIs and will work unchanged in all J2EE environment.
-It has been tested in Tomcat and IBM WebSphere environment.
-However some minor change may be required for other J2EE Environment especially to get the JVM instance name in a clustered environment.
-Retrieving the JVM instance name is vendor dependent.
-The relevant code is abstracted and can be implemented easily using the provided interface.
-Sample skeleton implementations are provided for JBOSS, Geronimo, GlassFish, and  Weblogic application servers.
-Use the runtimeEnv.properties within your application to override default environment properties.
+The only J2EE environment dependent code is to determine the JVM instance name in a clustered environment.
+Each J2EE vendor has it's on way to name a JVM instance in a clustered environment.

+Depending on your J2EE environment, you will have to provide an implementation class to get the JVM instance name in a clustered environment.
+This is configured in runtimeEnv.properties file, where the implementation for JvmCloneGetter interface can be specified for the required J2EE environment.

+Implementation for Tomcat returns the "name,jvmRoute" attribute for the "Catalina:type=Engine" JMX object.

+Implementation for IBM WebSphere returns the "cell\node\server" to identify the JVM instance.

+The default implementation returns the ManagementFactory.getRuntimeMXBean().getName() which is the proceed-id@hostname to identify the JVM instance.

+Implementation for JBOSS, GlassFish, Oracle App Server, and Weblogic currently returns the default implementation.
+This will be fixed in a later release.

 Property Files
 --------------